PESwim/ipybuilder/readme.rst

 Ultimately, hope ipybuilder can be a friendly bug-free command-line Compiler.

 This is a free-time project so if my free-time goes away so does me ability to respond.
-Please be responsible with your comments and requests.
+Please be responsible with your comments and requests (see *Code of Conduct*).
 I hope you find the answer/solution/explanation in the full-documentation.

 ****